leocg/Hackintosh-Dell-G5-5590/README.md

 ## KNOWN ISSUES

 - Music.app don't work with DRM videos.
-- ~~Sometimes unplugging/replugging quickly causes laptop to crash.
+- Sometimes unplugging/replugging quickly causes laptop to crash.
 To avoid this issue, put laptop to sleep before plug or unplug the power chord.
-I'm revisiting all ACPI settings, but no luck so far.~~ **FIXED WITH VERSION 3.0**
+I'm revisiting all ACPI settings, but no luck so far.